at the beginning of the line to enable the setting.

 Install and configure Elastic Agentedit

-- In the query bar, search for and select the Logstash integration for Elastic Agent.
+- In the query bar, search for Logstash and select the integration to see more details about it.

-Configure the integration name and optionally add a description.
-Make sure you configure all required settings:
+- Configure the integration name and optionally add a description.

-- Under Collect Logstash application and slowlog logs, modify the log paths to match your Logstash environment.
+- Under Logs, modify the log paths to match your Logstash environment.

 localhost:9600.
 If that host and port number are not correct, update the